chilli2k/cg_project/README.md

 A graphical illustration of the daily activities of a honey bee like fetching nectar.

 A bee will fly from the beehive to collect the nectar from flowers.
-This project is being developed using openGL C libraries like GLUT, GLU and GL.
+This project is developed using openGL C libraries like GLUT, GLU and GL.

+This project was done as an academic requirement for Computer graphics laboratory as a team project(team size-2)